Questions? AskAuckland

 15 Points

-A survey of traditional Pacific art forms focusing specifically on their histories, significance and socio-cultural functioning within contemporary Pacific diasporas.
-Art forms covered in this course include Pacific architecture, body adornment, tapa (barkcloth), tivaevae (quilt-making), tatau (tattoo) and weaponry.
-This course will look at these art forms as part of dynamic living cultures within an ever changing, ever global Pacific.
-Issues addressed in this course include gender, power, ritual and the impact of new technologies on notions of tradition.
+Surveys traditional Pacific art forms focusing on aesthetics, function and adaptation.
+Considers their histories, significance and sociocultural functioning within contemporary Pacific diasporas.
+Art forms covered as part of a changing global Pacific include body adornment, bilum (string bag), tatau (tattoo), tapa (barkcloth) and weaponry.
+Issues discussed include gender, power, ritual and the impact of new technologies on notions of tradition.

 Prerequisite: 30 points passed at Stage II